 Bukit Tengkorak is only about 10 Kilometres away from Semporna town and the tour takes less than 2 hours, so I can’t find any reason not to drop by.
-However, the archaeological museum is new and has no water supply, and the gallery with prehistoric artefacts is not open to public yet (as of Apr 2013).
+The archaeological museum is a gallery with prehistoric artefacts.
+The entry is free.
 For a better experience, you would need a tour guide who can tell you the interesting features of this place.

 Pic: this is the wooden staircase to reach the top of 500-feet-high Bukit Tengkorak, where the excavation site is located.
 According to my tour guide, Kenneth, it is exactly 610 steps one way.
 Sound taxing but I went slow and didn’t feel really tired.
 There are some hungry mosquitoes around foothill, so please bring your insect repellent.

 As you will walk under hot sun, you may apply sunblock lotion in advance.
 Bring some water with you, and raincoat, just in case.
 There are 4 shelters along the way, where you can rest and enjoy the beautiful view.